Johnstown police identify, charge alleged suspect in Moxham murder

-JOHNSTOWN, Pa. – Johnstown police have identified and filed charges against a Pittsburgh teenager connected to the Jan.
+JOHNSTOWN, Pa. – Johnstown police have filed charges against a Pittsburgh teenager connected to the Jan.
 23 murder on Park Avenue in the Moxham section of Johnstown.

 Michael Cogdell, 18, is facing criminal homicide and two felony counts of aggravated assault, according to court records.

-Authorities identified the alleged suspect through multiple witness statements and video surveillance, police said.
+Authorities successfully identified the suspect through multiple witness statements and video surveillance, police said.

+Cogdell allegedly shot 41-year-old Marvin Price multiple times on the 600 block of Park Avenue, although the motive is unknown.

+When police arrived around 2 p.m., they discovered the Johnstown man his vehicle near St. Patrick's Roman Catholic Church.

 Commented